Posts tagged with ‘patents’

 Earlier this week, six research universities announced a set of shared principles for increasing access to new medicines in poor countries.
-Boston University, Brown, Harvard, the Oregon Health and Science University, the University of Pennsylvania, and Yale joined the Association of University Technology Managers Monday in releasing the statement, which aims to guide licensing decisions [...]
+Boston University, Brown, Harvard, the Oregon Health and Science University, the University of Pennsylvania, and Yale joined the Association [...]

 A U.S. District Court judge ruled Monday that a gene patent lawsuit filed against the Patent and Trademark Office could move forward.
 At issue are patents exclusively licensed by Myriad Genetics for the BRCA1 and BRCA2 genes.
-Mutations of the genes are strongly linked to significant risks of breast cancer.
-The suit, lead by the [...]
+Mutations of the [...]

 Controversies over gene patents often ignore the lack of evidence that they impede basic research.
 The more important concern may be the negative impact of the push to commercialize science.